OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       } else {
         // It's a group
-        // Note we would do this once for each time we check all groups so place to optimize if needed. newUnits = unitsCompatibleWithMeters(metersInGroup(id))
+        // Note we would do this once for each time we check all groups so place to optimize if needed.
+        // However, this is done with Redux state so it may be fine to just check each time and do that for now. newUnits = unitsCompatibleWithMeters(metersInGroup(id))
       }
       return newUnits